 The San Diego Housing Commission (SDHC) is soliciting public comment on its Moving to Work (MTW) Fiscal Year 2024 (July 1, 2023 - June 30, 2024) Annual Plan.
 The proposed plan will be available for review on SDHC's website, www.sdhc.org, beginning on December 29, 2022.
-Comments must be submitted by 5 p.m. on January 31, 2023, to be considered by SDHC staff and decisionon January 31, 2023, to be considered by Softer Starr and becasion-making authorities in their final review of the proposed plan.
-Please submit written comments by mail to: Nancy Sa/Home-less Housing Innovations, San Diego Housing Commission, 1122 Broadway, Suite 300, San Diego, CA 92101, or email your com-ments to nancys@sdhc.org
+Comments must be submitted by 5 p.m. on January 31, 2023, to be considered by SDHC staff and decisionmaking authorities in their final review of the proposed plan.
+Please submit written comments by mail to: Nancy Sa/Home-less Housing innovations, San Diego Housing Commission, 1122 Broadway, Sulte 300, San Diego, CA 92101, or email your com-ments to nancys@sdh.corg